asmaloney/gactar/README.md

 $ ./gactar env setup --dev
 ```

-If you want to change the default environment (`env`), the directory can be specified using the `--env` option:
+If you want to change the default environment (`env`), the directory can be specified using the `-path` option:

 ```
-./gactar env setup --env foo
+./gactar env setup -path foo
 ```

 **Note:** If you change the default environment, you will need to specify `--env foo` each time you run gactar.